Protesters who vandalise the Cenotaph should be put into jail, says Braverman

 Suella Braverman also said she “won’t hesitate to act” if it is found that police need stronger powers to deal with what she called “utterly odious” behaviour at demonstrations.

-The senior Conservative, who revealed she has never personally been part of a demonstration, said some elements of the protests had turned into “hate marches”.
+The senior Conservative, who revealed she has never personally been part of a demonstration, told Sky News that some elements of the protests had turned into “hate marches”.

 It comes as thousands of people descended upon central London on Saturday to demand a ceasefire in the Israel-Hamas war.